-This course explores business valuations and fair value measurement.
-Topics examined include: valuation services, valuation methods, sources of data, and professional standards practiced by the American Institute of Certified Public Accountants (AICPA).
+MBA6255 - Business Valuation and Fair Value Accounting Pre-Requisite: MBA5200 services, valuation methods, sources of data, and professional standards practiced by the American Institute of Certified Public Accountants (AICPA).
 Additionally, economic and financial statement analysis will be integrated throughout the course.
 Tools for performing business valuations and analysis techniques applied in evaluating valuation engagement are examined in relation to real-world scenarios.